jlecomte/ascom-wireless-flat-panel/README.md

 ![Internal diffuser and spacer](images/assembly/4-internal-diffuser-and-spacer.jpg)

-Prepare the **external diffuser**, which you extracted from the Tayola Ceiling Light, and place it on top of the spacer:
+Prepare the **external diffuser**, which you extracted from the Tayola ceiling light, and place it on top of the spacer:

 ![External diffuser](images/assembly/5-external-diffuser.jpg)